 Total incidents responded to in FY 2003 were 87,621, lower than the 89,246 incidents of FY 2002 which incorporated activity following 9/11/01 events as well as the subsequent anthrax response.
 The FY 2003 estimate was based on a level of continued heightened activity which was not realized.
 The FY 2004 and FY 2005 projections for total incidents are based on normal activity levels, affected only by increases due to increases in population and building activity.
 As a subgroup of this total, hazardous incidents response also moderated in FY 2003 from the high response of FY 2002.
-The department now has in place a trained dedicated hazardous materials team which is constantly providing hazardous materials education while facilitating the development and updating of emergency action plans by Fairfax County agencies, schools and businesses.
+The department now has in place a trained dedicated hazardous materials team which is constantly providing hazardous materials education while facilitating the development and updating of emergency action plans by Fairfax County agencies, schools, and businesses.
 The Hazardous Materials Unit also provides additional capacity for fire suppression response.

-In FY 2003, fire loss fell to .01 percent of Total Taxable Property Valuation, civilian fire deaths to .49 per 100,000 population and civilian fire injuries to 5.0 per 100,000 population.
+In FY 2003, fire loss fell to .01% of Total Taxable Property Valuation, civilian fire deaths to .49 per 100,000 population and civilian fire injuries to 5.0 per 100,000 population.
 FY 2005 projections are slightly higher, reflecting the average experience of the last several years.
-FY 2005 fire suppression objectives are aimed at holding fire loss at or below .02 percent of property valuation, civilian fire deaths at or below .50 per 100,000 population and civilian fire injuries at or below 8.0 per 100,000 population.
+FY 2005 fire suppression objectives are aimed at holding fire loss at or below 2 percent of property valuation, civilian fire deaths at or below .50 per 100,000 population, and civilian fire injuries at or below 8.0 per 100,000 population.
 Quick response with appropriate levels of staffing is critical to achieving these objectives.
 In 2001, the National Fire Protection Association (NFPA), a standard setting organization for fire departments, adopted a new standard regarding response time objectives and staffing levels.
-The Service Quality indicators chosen for FY 2005 indicate the percent of the time, the average countywide suppression response time is just above 5 minutes, at 5 minutes 11 seconds.
+The Service Quality indicators chosen for FY 2005 indicate the percent of time the department is within the NFPA standards.
+While the 5 minute standard of the NFPA is met only 53 percent of the time, the average countywide suppression response time is just above 5 minutes, at 5 minutes 11 seconds.
 The County meets the second NFPA suppression response standard providing that 90 percent of the time, 14 personnel are on site within 9 minutes.
 The department is anticipating the opening of three new fire stations in the next several years, including Fairfax Center Fire Station in FY 2005, to further improve response times.